mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

 Create the following CourseOffering Records:

-1. CourseOffering 1 References the District Course with Level Type = B
+1. CourseOffering 1 References the District Course with Level Type = B or G or E
     - CourseReference
     - LocalCourseCode (this can match the District Course's Course Code - at the discretion of district)
     - SchoolId
     - SessionReference (SchoolYear, SchoolId, SessionName)
-2. CourseOffering 2 References the District Course with Course Level Type = G
+2. CourseOffering 2 References the District Course with Course Level Type = D or A
     - CourseReference
     - LocalCourseCode (District Course's Code - at discretion of district)
     - SchoolId
     - SessionReference (SchoolYear, SchoolId, SessionName)
-3. CourseOffering 3 References the District Course with Course Level Type = E
+3. CourseOffering 3 References the District Course Associated with Course Level Type = C or X or N
     - CourseReference
-    - LocalCourseCode (District Course's Code - at discretion of district)
-    - SchoolId
-    - SessionReference (SchoolYear, SchoolId, SessionName)
-4. CourseOffering 4 References the District Course with Course Level Type = D
-    - CourseReference
-    - LocalCourseCode (District Course's Code - at discretion of district)
-    - SchoolId
-    - SessionReference (SchoolYear, SchoolId, SessionName)
-5. CourseOffering 5 References the District Course with Course Level Type = A
-    - CourseReference
-    - LocalCourseCode (District Course's Code - at discretion of district)
-    - SchoolId
-    - SessionReference (SchoolYear, SchoolId, SessionName)
-6. CourseOffering 6 References the District Course Associated with Course Level Type = C
-    - CourseReference
     - LocalCourseCode (this can match the District Course's Course Code - at the discretion of district)
     - SchoolId
     - SessionReference (SchoolYear, SchoolId, SessionName)
-7. CourseOffering 7 References the District Course with Course Level Type = X
-    - CourseReference
-    - LocalCourseCode (District Course's Code - at discretion of district)
-    - SchoolId
-    - SessionReference (SchoolYear, SchoolId, SessionName)
-8. CourseOffering 8 References the District Course with Course Level Type = N
-    - CourseReference
-    - LocalCourseCode (District Course's Code - at discretion of district)
-    - SchoolId
-    - SessionReference (SchoolYear, SchoolId, SessionName)
-9. CourseOffering 9 References the District Course Associated with Course Level Type = P
+4. CourseOffering 4 References the District Course Associated with Course Level Type = P
     - CourseReference
     - LocalCourseCode (District Course's Code - at discretion of district)
     - SchoolId